 There is no language requirement for admission to most of SU Abroad's center programs (the exception is Santiago, where two semesters of Spanish language or the equivalent are required).
 However, once admitted, all students enroll in language courses and/or courses taught in the host language.
 Enrollment in courses not taught in English at foreign universities have language requirements.

 A 2.5 GPA (on a 4.0 scale) is required for admission to SU center-based programs.
-A 3.0 minimum GPA is required for enrollment in courses at foreign universities and for all World Partner programs.
+A 3.0 minimum GPA is required for enrollment in courses at foreign universities.
 For some limited-enrollment programs (such as drama or design in London), the minimum GPA may be higher than 2.5, and priority enrollment may be given to those with a GPA of at least 2.75.

 As part of its admissions procedures, SU Abroad reviews each applicant's judicial standing.
 For Syracuse University students, this review is completed in cooperation with the Office of Student Rights and Responsibilities.
 Visiting students must submit a completed Study Abroad Approval Form either confirming the absence of or disclosing a student's judicial record.
 To be eligible for SU Abroad programs, students must not be on disciplinary probation (or campus equivalent) during their time abroad and/or have any outstanding judicial sanctions.
 Detailed information about the SU Abroad judicial standing requirements can be found here.

 For SU students, SU Abroad works with the Office of Financial Aid and Scholarship Programs.
 There are need-based grants, and named scholarships available for SU students.
 Visiting students should check with their home study abroad offices for institutional grants that apply.
 All students should visit the Cost & Aid section of our website for more information.

 The "Accepted Students" section of our site will walk you through the process.
 The most important steps you can take right away: start applying for your visa (should you need one), and begin completing your post-acceptance forms.

 Any of these options will put you in touch with a staff member who will be able to help.